WPBF: News operation

 Third-place continued to be WPBF's finish in the early years under Hearst, but ratings began to improve in 2000, attributed to improvements made by the new ownership.
 This included the 1999 launch of a morning newscast, years after WPTV and WPEC.
 However, ratings continued to be an issue.
 In 2003, the station dropped separate sports segments in its newscasts.
 In one shake-up, the 11 p.m. newscast was retooled with a three-anchor format.

 In the mid-2000s, the station finally found a formula that improved its ratings, one centered around weather: forecasts were moved to the lead story in each WPBF newscast.
 After seeing ratings increases, channel 25 added 4 p.m. and 5:30 a.m. newscasts in 2006.
 Weekend morning and weekday 5 a.m. newscasts were added in 2008.
 The steady climb made WPBF a solid contender for second alongside WPEC by 2014, though both stations still trailed longtime market leader WPTV.
-After The Ellen DeGeneres Show ended its run in 2022, WPBF added a 4 p.m. news hour.
+After The Ellen DeGeneres Show ended its run in 2022, WPBF reintroduced a 4 p.m. news hour.
+The next year, the station debuted a 10 p.m. newscast on its Me-TV subchannel, lengthened its noon news to an hour, and launched a weekly public affairs show, On the Record.
+By January 2024, WPBF led in local news ratings at 5, 6, and 11 p.m., with WPTV coming in second in all three time slots.